Trade School is a non-traditional learning space where students barter with teachers.

 After you submit your class idea, when you'd like to teach, and what you want in exchange for teaching, Trade School organizers will review your submission.
 If your submission is approved, it will be posted on the website for students to sign up.
 On the day of class, you will meet your students at Trade School, receive your barter items, and enjoy the class.

 Think of the barter items you ask for as a giant wish list.
 Make it as long and as creative as you can.
-One year, someone asked for new size 9.5 women's running shoes, and got them.
+Last year, someone asked for new size 9.5 women's running shoes, and got them.
 This is a way for students to get to know you, or to begin learning about your topic before class begins.
-Try to ask for skills and non-monetary things (like research, advice, tips, help cleaning up, enthusiasm) as much as monetary requests (like clothes, food, materials, etc.).
+Try to ask for skills and non-monetary things (like research, advice, tips, help cleaning up, enthusiasm) as much as monetary-requests (like clothes, food, materials, etc.).